-As for a single layer, the jump conditions above consist of two equations and contain five unknowns, $\eta_{\pm},$ $\vartheta_{\pm}$ and $\dot{\xi}.$ It means that two unknown parameters can be determined when the other three are known.
-Additional constraint on the feasible hydraulic jumps follows from (\ref{eq:nrg}) and the associated energy balance across the jump:
+As for single layer, the jump conditions above consist of two equations and contain five unknowns, $\eta_{\pm},$ $\vartheta_{\pm}$ and $\dot{\xi}.$ It means that two unknown parameters can be determined when the other three are known.

+As the jump conditions (\ref{eq:jmp1},\ref{eq:jmp2}) are non-linear, multiple solutions are in principle possible.
+Some of these solutions may be unphysical.
+For a solution to be feasible, it has to satisfy the hyperbolicity constraint $\vartheta_{\pm}^{2}\le1$ as well as the energy constraint which follows from the integration of Eq. (\ref{eq:nrg}) across the jump and defines the associated energy production rate: \citep{Priede2020}

-which cannot be positive as the mechanical energy can only be dissipated but not generated in hydraulic jumps.
+This quantity cannot be positive as the energy can only be dissipated but not generated in the jump.